nhsuk/nhsuk-frontend/docs/contributing/README.md

 cd nhsuk-frontend
 ```

-Otherwise you'll have to clone your own fork:
+You'll have to clone your own fork if you're not a member.

+Replace 'Username' in the git clone command below with your GitHub username.

 ```
 git clone https://github.com/Username/nhsuk-frontend.git nhsuk-frontend